Protecting Yourself From Seven Tech Support Scams

 Never give anyone remote access to your computer.
 This gives them complete control over anything that you may access online.

-You receive notification that your computer or other personal device has an “issue,” and that in order to prevent or repair any issues, “virus protection software” must be installed on your computer.
+You receive a notification that your computer or other personal device has an “issue” and that “virus protection software” must be installed to prevent or repair any issues.

 You receive a message that asks you to click a link or visit a website to install a program on your computer that will repair the “issues.”